Edinburgh film fest lauds riot doc & China's Mao Mao

 Noted American critic, author and lecturer Chris Fujiwara was brought in as the festival's new artistic director early this year and told Reuters at the awards ceremony: "It's surpassed my hopes for it."

-"We're already thinking about how to make the festival even bigger and better in the future...I think we've laid the groundwork this year with a strong program and with a very diverse program.
+"We're already thinking about how to make the festival even bigger and better in the future...I think we've laid the groundwork this year with a strong programme and with a very diverse programme.
 We'll continue to build on that and grow."

 He said his aim was to make the festival a movie showcase to attract the major players in the industry -- in the same way that the Edinburgh Fringe in August attracts impresarios, agents and producers from around the world to see what is new and vibrant in comedy and theatre.